MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Invoke-Command.md

 session, use the **InDisconnectedSession** parameter.
 To run a command in a background job, use the **AsJob** parameter.

-You can also use `Invoke-Command` on a local computer to a script block as a command.
+You can also use `Invoke-Command` on a local computer to a run script block as a command.
 PowerShell runs the script block immediately in a child scope of the current scope.

 Before using `Invoke-Command` to run commands on a remote computer, read [about_Remote](./About/about_Remote.md).